BitcoinDesign/Guide/guide/case-studies/saving-satoshi.md

 Saving Satoshi would not be possible without the many people that have come together over the last few years to build it.
 The core team is made up of Adam Jonas, Christoph Ono (design lead), Satsie, BenAllenG (engineering lead), Matthew Zipkin (lesson content lead), Tuedon Tuoyo, Art Assoiants (product manager), and 4 mysterious cats that Spiral let us borrow to write the story.

 Throughout the journey we have also had a number of contributors play key roles at various points in the game.
 This includes, but is not limited to, ecurrencyhodler, JT Woodhouse, JSMS, Kevin Karsopawiro, daviroo, Vinayak Sharma, Shashwat Vangani, Aurèle Oulès, and sabakhilji.
+We'd also like to thank the countless testers that tried out the game and provided invaluable feedback on their experience.

 A full list of code contributors can be found [on GitHub](https://github.com/saving-satoshi/saving-satoshi/graphs/contributors).